storyfeet/dugi_bialan/content/grammar.md

 Dugi Bialan is a minimalist language seeking balance between simplicity and minimalism with ease of communication, for both speaker and listener.

+It currently has fewer than 200 words, and the majority of meanings can be created by combining these.
+There may be more words added slowly, and carefully in future.
+Enough to enable species identification and some difficult concepts, but never more than 240.
+(Few enough to fit the whole word list and alphabet within a byte)

-To aid the listener each type of word is only used as 1 of these things, and does not get mixed as others.
+To aid the listener/reader each type of word is only used as 1 of these things, and does not get mixed as others.

 The language has 5 types of words.